IntelliDataTeam/Randrew/README.md

 -Able to update config files from the dev <br/>
 -Able to read distinct values from csv files and compare them <br/>
 -Reduced processing time for distinct check <br/>
+-Able to highlight the error in datagridview <br/>

 <h3>08/17/2015</h3>
 -Capable of reading and parsing config file for family columns.<br/>